There are many destinations to go on holiday with children in Italy. Here is a roundup of places to visit with children.

 The Falconara Marittima Zoo Park, in the Marche region, is not only a zoological garden where you can look animals from all continents up close, but also a refuge and conservation site for exotic species seized throughout the national territory.
 Guided tours, workshops, picnic areas and a restaurant are available.

 The Frasassi Caves, also in the Marche region, must absolutely be visited if you want to discover the secrets of the subsoil.
 The caves offer an extraordinary spectacle of the interior of the Earth, among stalactites and stalagmites of hundreds of thousands of years and very deep gorges to take your breath away.
-These spectacular underground karst cavities can be visited accompanied by expert guides who will leave children, but also adults, full of enchanted wonder.
+These spectacular underground karst cavities can be visited accompanied by expert guides who will leave children and adults full of enchanted wonder.

 Museo del Fiore